235u/proposals/StockChart/README.md

 > If you are an experienced C# developer with good work ethic, eye for detail and sound coding practices please apply.

 See https://github.com/235u for my coding practices, https://www.235u.net for visual details, and https://www.acm.org/code-of-ethics I'm trying to adhere to.

+Do you have a website?
 Does your code base follow "sound coding practices"?

 > We [...] will offer bonus over our agreed amount and additional work for job well done.